daveyarwood/blog.djy.io/src/_posts/2015-11-28-alda-has-a-bunch-of-new-features.md

 {% endhighlight %}

 # Inline Clojure Code

+> NOTE: This feature was removed in Alda v2.
+>
+> There is now a [separate library][alda-clj] for algorithmic composition and
+> live coding Alda scores in Clojure.

 Alda now supports writing [Clojure][clojure] code alongside Alda code in a score.
 Any code placed between parentheses in an Alda score is read and evaluated as a Clojure S-expression.
 Here's a simple example: